harshajk/cheatsheets/programming/order-of-precedence.md

    (a + b) * c
 or
    a + (b * c)

 All operators have a priority, and high priority operators are evaluated before lower priority ones.

-Operators of the same priority are evaluated from left to right, so that a - b - c is evaluated as
-   ( a - b ) - c
-as you would expect.
+Operators of the **same priority** are evaluated from **left to right**, so that a - b - c is evaluated as ( a - b ) - c as you would expect.

 From high priority to low priority the order for all C operators is: